AscendingPassage.com HOME PAGE.

 people.
 There, sure enough, beyond a second row of columns, is quite a

-little crowd talking loudly in English.
+crowd talking loudly.
 I fancy that I can hear the

-belong to that special type of humanity which patronises Thomas Cook &
+They belong to that special type of humanity which patronizes Thomas Cook &

 Son (Egypt Ltd.).